Security-Onion-Solutions/securityonion-docs/pcap.rst

 PCAP
 ====

 :ref:`soc` gives you access to our new PCAP interface.
 This interface allows you to access your full packet capture.
-You can pivot to PCAP from :ref:`hunt` or from :ref:`kibana`.
+You can pivot to PCAP from :ref:`alerts`, :ref:`hunt`, and :ref:`kibana`.
 Alternatively, you can go directly to the PCAP interface and then put in your search criteria to search for a particular stream.

 .. image:: https://user-images.githubusercontent.com/1659467/92967744-cb5dd100-f447-11ea-9621-4c477d6a7e3a.png
   :target: https://user-images.githubusercontent.com/1659467/92967744-cb5dd100-f447-11ea-9621-4c477d6a7e3a.png

-Once :ref:`soc` has located the stream, it will show a high level overview of the packets.
+Security Onion will then locate the stream and render a high level overview of the packets.

 .. image:: https://user-images.githubusercontent.com/1659467/92967522-6a35fd80-f447-11ea-8fbd-27c0bd952704.png
   :target: https://user-images.githubusercontent.com/1659467/92967522-6a35fd80-f447-11ea-8fbd-27c0bd952704.png